geographika/mappyfile-colors/README.rst

 Usage
 -----

-To use the colors plugin, import it to a script, and then pass in a custom ``ColorsTransformer``.
+To use the colors plugin, import, and then pass in a custom ``ColorsTransformer``.
 Two additional parameters can also be passed to the ``mappyfile.loads`` function:

 + ``include_color_names`` - set to True to add color names as comments (default is False)